How to Open an Australian Bank Account Online from Overseas

 NAB (National Australia Bank)

-NAB offers a Classic Banking current account.
-Once you have an Australian working visa you can apply through the migrant banking channel before you arrive in Australia.
-However, you won't be able to withdraw any money from your accounts until you get to Australia and visit a branch.
+NAB offers a Classic Banking transaction account.
+Once you have an Australian working visa you can check out the options on the NAB migrant banking channel before you arrive in Australia.
+However, you won't be able to fully set up your accounts until you get to Australia and visit a branch.

 - Monthly fee: